MartinThoma/MartinThoma.github.io/_posts/2017-02-10-lidl-connect.md

 on the form.
 Your "SIM-Kartennummer" is printed on the sim card itself.

 I sent it on 23.12.2016 to them.
 I'm still (02.01.2016) waiting for a response.

+## Conclusion

+By now, I really like Lidl